SimonGreenhill/rcldf/README.md

   - add `load_glottolog` convenience function.

 v1.3.1:
-  - fixed usage documentation of `load_bib`
+  - fixed usage documentation of `load_bib`.

 v1.3.0:
-  - implemented download cache system
+  - implemented download cache system.
   - make `resolve_path` more reliable.
   - added `get_details` utility.
   - source information is no longer loaded by default, as this is error prone and slow.